 Chagas disease is caused by infection from a parasite called Trypanosoma cruzi (T. cruzi).
 People can become infected with it after being bitten by an insect that is found mainly in parts of Mexico, Central and South America but the T. cruzi parasite can also be passed on from an infected mother to her child during pregnancy and from an infected blood donor by blood transfusion.
 The insect is not able to live in Canada.
-Since May, 2009, Canadian Blood Services has been asking questions about risk of Chagas' disease on the donor health history questionnaire originally to not make platelets from at-risk donors.
-In May, 2010 testing at-risk blood donors for antibodies to T. cruzi started.
-In 2013, there were 15,090 donations from donors with risk factors, and 2 had positive tests for T. cruzi antibody.
+Since May, 2009, Canadian Blood Services has been asking questions about risk of Chagas' disease on the donor health history questionnaire.
+Originally, platelets were not produced from at-risk donors followed in May, 2010 by implementation of testing of these donors for antibodies to T. cruzi.
+In 2014, there were 15,026 donations from donors with risk factors, and 5 had positive tests for T. cruzi antibody.